chromaui/learnstorybook.com/content/intro-to-storybook/react/en/deploy.md

 And that's what we're going to implement next.

+Once you’ve set up the GitHub action.
+Your Storybook will be deployed to Chromatic whenever you push code.
+You can find all the published Storybook’s on your project’s build screen in Chromatic.
+You’ll also get PR check when you open a PR that links directly to your published Storybook.

 ### Implementation of the GitHub action

 In the root folder of our project, we'll need to create a new one called `.github` and inside it, create another one called `workflows`.